In this chapter, we’ll examine what kinds of values JavaScript has.

 and instanceof

-let you determine what type a given value x
+let us determine what type a given value x

 has: